nextleap-project/countermitm/source/new.rst

       Bob's own key fingerprint ``Bob_FP``
       and the second challenge ``AUTH`` from step 1.

-5. Alice decrypts Bob's 'vc-request-with-auth' message, and verifies that Bob's Autocrypt key matches ``Bob_FP`` that the invite has not expired and that the transferred ``AUTH`` matches the one from step 1.
+5. Alice decrypts Bob's 'vc-request-with-auth' message

+   a) and verifies that Bob's Autocrypt key matches ``Bob_FP`` that the invite has not expired and that the transferred ``AUTH`` matches the one from step 1.

-   If any verification fails,
+   b) If any verification fails,
    Alice's device signals
    "Could not establish secure connection to Bob" and the protocol terminates.

-6. If the verification succeeds on Alice's device it shows "Secure contact with Bob <bob-adr> established".
+6. If the verification succeeds on Alice's device

+   a) shows "Secure contact with Bob <bob-adr> established".

-   In addition it sends Bob a "vc-contact-confirm" message.
+   b) sends Bob a "vc-contact-confirm" message.

-   The device also removes the data associated with ``INVITECODE``.
+   c) also removes the data associated with ``INVITECODE``.

 7. Bob's device receives "vc-contact-confirm" and shows "Secure contact with Alice <alice-adr> established".